Skip to content

 What you’ll learn

-• The trust-root format the controller consumes
+• The trust-root format and the runtime defaults that govern fail-closed

-The two scopes
+The two scopes at a glance

 Release artefacts